 Related: Honda City That Never Arrived..

-Initially it was available with 1.3 liter iVTEC engine only and was priced at PKR 10.59 lac for manual and PKR 11.29 lac for the automatic version.
+Initially it was available with 1.3 liter iVTEC engine only and when launched, was priced at PKR 10.59 lac for manual and PKR 11.29 lac for the automatic version.
 A couple of years later Honda introduced the Aspire trim as well as the 1.5 liter engine, however apart from this, the 5th gen City never went through any major design modifications or worthy technical improvement whatsoever.

-A couple of recent grille changes in the name of ‘facelift’
+Various grille changes in the name of ‘facelift’